-To find out what your subscribers want to see in their inboxes, follow statistics on opens and clicks and ask subscribers for feedback to know exactly what they like and what they don’t like.
+To find out what your subscribers want to see in their inboxes, follow statistics on opens and clicks and ask subscribers for feedback to know exactly what they like.

 The wrong way to deal with email marketing frequency is to blindly follow other companies.
 Your audience, your product, and your goals are unique, and that’s why you should keep holding A/B tests to be constantly improving.

 You can try to divide your subscribers into groups based on their activity and test an updated email frequency on 20% of users from each group.
-The option that will bring you more engagement should be the one to go for.
+The frequency option that brings in the most engagement should be adopted.

-To lower your risks, you can unroll the new email frequency gradually, adding more and more users and holding tests over and over until you are sure in your choice.
+To lower your risks, you can rollout the new email frequency gradually, adding more and more users and holding tests over and over until you are sure in your choice.

 All in all

-To find your own perfect balance in email marketing frequency, remember these three golden rules:
+To find your perfect balance in email marketing frequency, remember these three golden rules:

-- Take care of your subscribers and allow them to choose for themselves how often they want to interact with your brand.
+- Take care of your subscribers and allow them to choose how often they want to interact with your brand.

 - Create relevant content and constantly ask for feedback to keep improving the quality of your emails.